TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: TG-NAS: A Model-based Zero-cost Proxy

 \subsection{Architecture Representation}

-Various neural architecture search work represent their networks in the cell structure.
-For instance, DARTS\cite{liu2018darts}, and NATS-Bench (NAS-Bench-201)\cite{dong2020nasbench201, Dong_2021} define a cell-based search space representing each architecture as a directed acyclic graph (DAG), with nodes representing the features.
+Various neural architecture search works represent their networks in the cell structure.
+For instance, DARTS~\cite{liu2018darts}, and NATS-Bench (NAS-Bench-201)~\cite{dong2020nasbench201} define a cell-based search space representing each architecture as a directed acyclic graph (DAG), with nodes representing the features.
 NAS-Bench-101 \cite{ying2019nasbench101} on the other hand utilizes nodes to represent layers (operators) and edges for forward dataflow propagation.
 BANANAS \cite{white2020bananas} proposed a novel path-based encoding scheme and claimed it scales better than other methods.
+Additionally, Yan et al. ~\cite{yan2021cate} propose a transformer-based encoding scheme with computation awareness.
+On contrary, our transformer-based neural architecture coding uses text-based DNN operator descriptions and sentence transformer.

 In this work, we represent the DNN architecture candidates using DAG with nodes representing operators and edges corresponding to model data propagation flow.
-We then represent the graphs with adjacent matrix and operator node embeddings, which becomes data input for our graph convolution network (GCN) \cite{kipf2017semisupervised} trainer.
-To make all search space comply with this representation, TG-NAS unifies other cell-based search space representations as shown in Fig. \ref{fig:framework}.
-We applied this transformation to both NAS-Bench-201 and DARTS space in this work.
+We then represent the graphs with adjacent matrix and operator node embeddings, which becomes data input for our graph convolution network (GCN)\cite{kipf2017semisupervised} predictor.
+To make all search space comply with this representation, TG-NAS unifies other cell-based search space representations as shown in Figure \ref{fig:framework}.
+We applied this transformation to all NAS benchmark and search space in this work.
 NAS-Bench-101 was provided with the aforementioned architecture graphs, therefore no transformation is needed.
-Fig. \ref{fig:framework} shows an example on NAS-Bench-201.
+Figure \ref{fig:framework} shows an example on NAS-Bench-201.
 The final model architectures of each search space are obtained by stacking multiple repeated cells with some other predefined cells in between.
 The differences between different DNN architecture candidates are purely determined by the cell architecture (represented as graph), so we use the embedding of individual cell architectures (as graphs) to represent the entire DNN architecture.
 Operator node features are encoded using a transformer model with a fixed length embedding size.
 The details can be seen in the following section.